Will-Sommers/cursorless-katas/katas/special_scopes/word_char/README.md

 > `"chuck last char <mark>"`

-Right now, as of 4/21/22, you can't yet pair these together, so something like: `"chuck last char first word <mark>"`.
+Right now, as of 4/21/22, you can'thist yet pair these together, so something like: `"chuck last char first word <mark>"`.